 Service members in the inactive reserves (IRR) are not eligible for DEFENDERS services

 Missouri Substitute Addresses for Homeless Veterans: Homeless Veterans are authorized to use charitable, religious, fraternal, or Veterans organization as a mailing address to receive state or federal assistance.
 Organizations must meet the following requirements:

 Purpose of the organization is to provide charitable, religious, fraternal, or Veterans services

 Organization has been providing these services for more than 10 years

-The memorial signs will be installed with one sign for each travel direction.
-The current fee for two standard 6’ x 3’ signs is $2,400, two larger 8’ x 3’ signs is $4,000.
+The memorial signs are installed with one sign for each travel direction.
+The current fee for two standard 6’ x 3’ signs is $3,200, or $4,000 for two 8’ x 3’ signs.

 Missouri Department of Transportation, Heroes Way Naming Application Form

 Learn more about the Missouri Heroes Way Designation Program